natej/panos-upgrade/docs/DOWNLOAD_ONLY_MODE.md

 A: Already-downloaded versions are automatically skipped.
 Only missing versions are downloaded.

 **Q: Do I need to download again for normal upgrade?**
-A: Future enhancement will detect pre-downloaded images.
-Currently, normal upgrade will re-download.
+A: No!
+Normal upgrades now detect pre-downloaded images and skip the download phase automatically.

 **Q: Can I cancel a download-only job?**
 A: Yes, same as normal jobs: `panos-upgrade job cancel JOB_ID`